Inflation, a brief overview and what was done.

 • Inflation can be viewed positively or negatively depending on the individual viewpoint and rate of change.

-• Those with tangible assets, like property or stocked commodities, may like to see some inflation as that raises the value of their assets.
+• Those with tangible assets, such as property or commodities, may prefer some inflation, as it raises the value of their assets.

-These 3 items are what I mentioned that were executed by Nixon on Aug 13th 1971
+These 3 items are what I mentioned that were executed by Nixon on Aug 13th, 1971

 1. Nixon directed Treasury Secretary Connally to suspend, with certain exceptions, the convertibility of the dollar into gold or other reserve assets, ordering the gold window to be closed such that foreign governments could no longer exchange their dollars for gold.